elmalving/backgammon/README.md

-# Backgammon game written from scratch
+# Backgammon game
-#universityProject
+## Showcases a little of my OOP development skills